There’s a question I’ve been asked several times lately, from business leaders and HR leaders. The question is “how do we avoid diversity fatigue?”

 You may be sitting in a business with a raft of D&I strategies propelled by a sizeable budget… or you may be armed with nothing more than good intentions.
 Regardless of the size of your spend, if you’ve been tasked with improving diversity and inclusion, you’ll have some initiatives in place.

 When workplace safety was first a big push, in initial rollouts we first had to report every paper cut and near-miss stapler-dropped-on-foot incident.
 The paperwork, the fuss, for many the OHS push was seen as an imposition into a busy day by the needs of a handful of noisy wheels.
 The truth is, for many now D&I is viewed the same way.
 Sure, most employees agree theoretically that we should be able to harness the full workforce and that a variety of ideas make for more robust business outcomes – but who has time for that kind of upset and change?

-Draw parallels to the other initiatives that have been implemented, highlighting either the productivity gains or the people gains, depending on who you’re talking to and what’s more important to them.
+When you sense diversity fatigue in the business, draw parallels to the other initiatives that have been implemented.
+Highlight either the productivity gains or the people gains, depending on who you’re talking to and what’s more important to them.

 So you had 35% of the workforce attend your NAIDOC week events?
 Spread the word.
 Take photos, circulate a visual representation of support for individuals.